Internal pressure: Real gases

 Since the parameter $a$ is always positive, so is its internal pressure: internal energy of a van der Waals gas always increases when it expands isothermally.

 The $a$ parameter models the effect of attractive forces between molecules in the gas.
 However, real non-ideal gases may be expected to exhibit a sign change between positive and negative internal pressures under the right environmental conditions if repulsive interactions become important, depending on the system of interest.
-Loosely speaking, this would tend to happen under conditions such that the compression factor of the gas is greater than 1.
+Loosely speaking, this would tend to happen under conditions of temperature and pressure such that $Z$ the compression factor of the gas, is greater than 1.